cakephp/docs/en/development/sessions.rst

         )
     ));

-The above will tell CakeSession to use the built in 'database' defaults, and specify that a model called ``CustomSession`` will be the delegate for saving session information to the database.
+The above will tell CakeSession to use the built-in 'database' defaults, and specify that a model called ``CustomSession`` will be the delegate for saving session information to the database.